 Why don’t you have dinner, too, anyway?
 Help yourself if you’re hungry.

-Oh come on, I can’t talk about Google and getting tomato sauce on my T-shirt at the same time.
+No, I can’t talk about Google and getting tomato sauce on my T-shirt at the same time.
 So, let’s start from the beginning.
-I had just returned from my time working in a gaming company in Romania, and I wanted to work for some very prestigious corporations, so at first I tried to reach Google (and also Facebook) in the “regular” way, just applying for jobs, but it didn’t work.
+I had just returned from my time working in a gaming company in Romania, and I wanted to work for some very prestigious corporations, so at first, I tried to reach Google (and also Facebook) in the “regular” way, just applying for jobs, but it didn’t work.
 And there are also limits: for example, you can apply for a maximum of 3 positions at Facebook.
 When it comes to Google, though, you can apply for as many roles as you want.

 So, how did you stand out from the crowd?

 Alternative ways to get noticed exist.
 For example, you can get a recommendation from someone working in Google who can support your application for a maximum of 3 positions based everywhere in the world; in this case, you are privileged because you got an endorsement from a Google employee.

 I tried to.
 I got in contact with a lady based in the Philippines who was the Head Office for Google Malaysia.
 I had previously met her in person at a networking event.
 I got in contact on LinkedIn and tried to get a recommendation for 3 roles, but I was rejected for all of them.
 In any case, trying to approach a Google employee on LinkedIn to get this type of endorsement is a thing I’d recommend.
 At first, I was trying to get them to contact me, but it didn’t work; the recommendation didn’t work either, so one evening I watched this video by LinkedIn’s CEO explaining how to find someone who doesn’t want to get found.
 I then optimised my keywords on LinkedIn accordingly and I was headhunted by one of their HR manager who got in touch and invited me to a job interview in Dublin.

 Who wouldn’t want to get found on LinkedIn?